Skip to main content

 Occupier’s Liability

 If a dog bite causes injuries on someone else’s property, you may have a claim against the property owner under BC’s Occupiers’ Liability Act.
 This act states that property owners and occupiers have a responsibility to take reasonable steps to ensure safe premises for visitors.
-This law can require dogs to be properly confined when others are on a property or that signs be posted where they can be seen by others indicating the presence of a dog.
+This law can require dogs to be properly confined when others are on a property or that signs indicating the presence of a dog be posted where they can be seen by others.
 A property owner may be held liable if they knew the dog to be aggressive or dangerous and didn’t take proper precautions.

 Contact a Dog Bite Lawyer

+It can be difficult to figure out what to do if a dog bites.
 The experienced dog bite lawyers at Stephens & Holman can assist you with filing a personal injury claim and collecting the evidence needed to prove your dog bite case.
-Dog bite victims can be eligible for a range of compensation due to the physical and mental anguish, disability, and inability to work experienced as the result of dog bite injuries.
+Dog bite victims may be eligible for compensation due to the physical and mental anguish, disability, and inability to work experienced as the result of dog bite injuries.
 In some cases, victims can be compensated for property damage and lost earning potential as the result of a dog bite, in addition to income lost while recovering from injuries.